-Financial assets subject to fair value measurement disclosure requirements include investments (see Note 3).
-The Foundation has no liabilities carried at fair value on a recurring basis and no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2015.
+Financial assets subject to fair value measurement disclosure requirements include investments.
+The Foundation has no liabilities carried at fair value on a recurring basis and no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2016 or 2015.